-Within a Chapel program, the locale on which a task is running, or within which a variable is stored, can be queried.
+Within a Chapel program, the locale on which a variable is stored, or a task is running, can be queried.
 All variables support a locale method that returns the locale in which it is allocated.
 For tasks, a built-in variable, here, can be used to query the locale on which the current task is executing.

-Domain Maps, Layouts, and Distributions Chapel's locales can also be used to create global-view, distributed arrays.
+Domain Maps, Layouts, and Distributions.
+Chapel's locales can also be used to create global-view, distributed arrays.
 Every Chapel domain is defined in terms of a domain map that specifies how it, and its arrays, should be implemented.
-When no domain map is specified (as in the preceding sections), a default domain map is used, and it maps the domain's indices and array's elements to the current locale (here).
+When no domain map is specified (as in the preceding sections), a default domain map is used.
+It maps the domain's indices and array's elements to the current locale (here).
 Domain maps like these which target a single locale are referred to as layouts since they only specify how domains and arrays are stored in local memory.
 Domain maps can also target multiple locales as a means of storing distributed index sets and arrays; these are referred to as distributions.

-As a simple example of a distribution, the following re-definition of MatSpace from Section 9.3.3 would result in a distributed Block-Cyclic implementation of its index set and of the Mat array that was declared in terms of it:
+As a simple example of a distribution, the following redefinition of MatSpace from Section 6.3.3 would result in a distributed Block-Cyclic implementation of its index set and of the Mat array that was declared in terms of it: